 Guests were given an opportunity to visit the major new exhibition Seeing Loud: Basquiat and Music, before sitting down to a gourmet meal devised and put together by renowned Montreal hotel restaurant chefs.
 The nine spectacular banquet halls were expertly decorated by artistic director Anne-Séguin Poirier to create an enchanting atmosphere.

-Many of these halls were even be adorned with four ephemeral murals, created by Swiss artist Nicolas Party for his exhibition L’heure mauve, which was all the rage at the Museum this past spring.
+Many of these halls were adorned with four ephemeral murals created by Swiss artist Nicolas Party for his exhibition L’heure mauve, which was all the rage at the Museum this past spring.